mateusmattos1/mateusmattos1/README.md

 <br />

 <p align="justify">
   :computer: In development, starting in the programming area.
 I'm 19 years old.
-Tecnico em Informática p/ Internet Integrado to High School by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
+Computer Technician for Internet integrated into high school by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
 The desired course in higher education is Analysis and Systems Development.
 My wish is to work with systems and/or data. now i'm focusing on Java, C# and Python.
 </p>

 <p align="center">